Railroad Weedkiller Lawsuits

 What Are Possible Health Complications Due to Herbicide Exposure?

 There are immediate and long-term effects of herbicide exposure.
 The short-term effects could include vomiting, stomach pain, diarrhea, and skin irritation.
 In extreme doses, the chemical could be lethal.

 In the long-term, exposure to glyphosates is tied to severe birth defects and life-long health issues such as kidney disease, reproductive issues, and heart disease.
 The substance is also believed to be a carcinogen and has been linked to various forms of cancer.

-It is best to speak to a dangerous chemicals attorney to learn about the dangerous effects of herbicides and how the severity of the harm could affect the damage award.
+It is best to speak to a dangerous chemicals attorney to learn about the dangerous effects of glyphosate weed killers and how the severity of the harm could affect the damage award.